ept-team/equinor-ctf-2022/writeups/Pwn/cantc/coldboots/README.md

 ## How about a ROP chain

-It was at this point I actually copied in the libc from ubuntu 22.04, calculated the libc address base and trying different rop strategies in libc.
+It was at this point I actually copied in the libc from ubuntu 22.04, calculated the libc base address and tried different rop strategies in libc.

 ## ROP 2 system("bin/sh") - Nope! wth?